sodadata/docs/soda-cloud/anomaly-dashboard.md

 * anomalies in the volume of **duplicate** values in columns in a dataset
 * anomalies in the calculated **average** of the values in columns in a dataset that contain numeric values

-Using a Soda-hosted agent in your Soda Cloud account, you configure a data source to partition, then profile the datasets to which you wish to add an anomaly dashboard.
+Using a self-hosted or Soda-hosted agent connected to your Soda Cloud account, you configure a data source to partition, then profile the datasets to which you wish to add an anomaly dashboard.
 Soda then leverages machine learning algorithms to run daily scans of your datasets to gather measurements which, after a few days, enable Soda to recognize patterns in your data.

 After establishing these patterns, Soda automatically detects anomalies relative to the patterns and flags them for your review in each dataset's anomaly dashboard.

-<small>✖️ &nbsp;&nbsp; Requires Soda Core Scientific (included in a Soda Agent)</small><br />
+<small>✔️ &nbsp;&nbsp; Requires Soda Core Scientific (included in a Soda Agent)</small><br />
 <small>✖️ &nbsp;&nbsp; Supported in Soda Core</small><br />
 <small>✖️ &nbsp;&nbsp; Supported in Soda Library + Soda Cloud</small><br />
-<small>✖️ &nbsp;&nbsp; Supported in Soda Cloud + Self-hosted Soda Agent</small><br />
+<small>✔️ &nbsp;&nbsp; Supported in Soda Cloud + Self-hosted Soda Agent</small><br />
-<small>✔️ &nbsp;&nbsp; Supported with a Soda-hosted Agent connected to a BigQuery, Databricks SQL, MS SQL Server,<br /> &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;MySQL, PostgreSQL, Redshift, or Snowflake data source</small><br />
+<small>✔️ &nbsp;&nbsp; Supported in Soda Cloud + Soda-hosted Agent connected to a BigQuery, Databricks SQL, <br /> &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;MS SQL Server, MySQL, PostgreSQL, Redshift, or Snowflake data source</small><br />
 <br />

 [Set up anomaly dashboards](#set-up-anomaly-dashboards)<br />